Methylprednisolone Sodium Succinate (SOLU-MEDROL ®)

 How to take Methylprednisolone Sodium Succinate

-Methylprednisolone sodium succinate is given as either an intravenous injection (IV, directly into a vein) or as an intramuscular injection (as an injection directly into a muscle).
+Methylprednisolone sodium succinate is given as either an intravenous infusion (IV, directly into a vein) or as an intramuscular injection (as an injection directly into a muscle).
 The dose, method of administration, and frequency are dependent upon the reason you are taking the medication.

-Severe allergic reactions, including anaphylaxis have been reported with this medication.
-Notify your provider immediately if you experience itching, rash, heart palpitations or trouble breathing after this medication is administered.
 This medication can interact with other medications including certain antibiotics, oral anticoagulants, cyclosporine, NSAIDS, estrogen, and ketoconazole.
 It is important to speak to your provider about all medications you are taking, including prescribed medications, over-the-counter medications and any herbal remedies you are taking.

 Possible Side Effects of Methylprednisolone Sodium Succinate